 Since the site went live it has had incredible results in increased revenues and conversion rates.

-Key to the success of the project was engaging Fortnum’s customers to help drive the direction of the design and development of the site by allowing them to provide feedback directly to the team.
-Throughout the project the Red Badger design team ran guerilla testing in its flagship store in Piccadilly to get customer feedback on the look and feel of the site.
-Once we had a good starting point, a beta site was run in parallel to the old site.
-A small percentage of Fortnum’s most loyal online customers were switched over to the new site over a two month period, involving them in the development journey throughout and listening to their feedback along the way.
+The process and technology had the customer at the heart of the project but the key to the success was engaging Fortnum’s customers to help drive the direction of the design and development of the site by allowing them to provide feedback directly to the team.
+Throughout the project, our design team ran guerrilla testing in the flagship store in Piccadilly to get customer feedback on the look and feel of the site.
+The in-store historian was also brought into the project to ensure the new design was as aligned to the brand’s heritage as possible.

 The results in the first few weeks were striking:

 - Improved conversion in the first week of release+14%

 - Increase in average order value in the first week of release+5%

 - Total sales achieving growth year on year+52%

 - Increase in mobile visits up year on year+77%

 The drop-out rate at the delivery options stage was previously 18.8% and has now been reduced to 12.9% (based figures from 17–25th February 2014 vs 2015.)